 How our Financial Inclusion team can help

-Financial support is available, but there's a lot of information around and it can be difficult to work out what it means for you.
-Our Financial Inclusion team can help.
+If you’re struggling or in doubt, our Financial Inclusion team can help.
 The team offers free, impartial and confidential advice and support to all local residents.

 Financial Inclusion Officers can:

-- Check you are getting the right amount of benefit
+- check you are getting the right amount of benefit

-- Help you to appeal a decision if you’ve recently had a benefit claim turned down
+- help you to appeal a decision if you’ve recently had a benefit claim turned down

-- Provide advice about flexible options available if you’re claiming Universal Credit (UC), such as switching to twice-monthly payments or having your rent paid direct to your landlord
+- provide advice about flexible options available if you’re claiming Universal Credit (UC), such as switching to twice-monthly payments or having your rent paid direct to your landlord

-- Provide help if you’re regularly using a foodbank or relying on crisis grants
+- provide help if you’re regularly using a foodbank or relying on crisis grants

-- Offer a Macmillan cancer support service to support the financial needs of East Lothian residents and their families affected by cancer
+- offer a Macmillan cancer support service to support the financial needs of East Lothian residents and their families affected by cancer

-- Provide employment advice and practical support to help people understand the implications on their household income of taking up employment or training opportunities
+- provide employment advice and practical support to help people understand the implications on their household income of taking up employment or training opportunities